Types of communication

 - An HR specialist talking with the CMO about the requirements for the new SEO outreach specialist.

 - A blog post writer talking about illustrations for his next blog post with the blog’s illustrator.

-Tips for better 1-to-1 interpersonal communication
+Tips for better one-to-one interpersonal communication

 Here are some tips to help you become a more effective interpersonal communicator.

 Tip #1: Think of the simplest way to get your message across

 Before you start to speak, take a moment to find the least convoluted way to communicate your message.
 If you veer off the topic, jumping from thought to thought, your interlocutor may find it hard to follow.

 Saying more in fewer words is a useful skill, as shorter sentences with simpler words are easier to understand.